chadsansing/iot-escape-room-workshop/CODE_OF_CONDUCT.md

 ## Reporting incidents

-Be sure to name safety officers for your event and explain how participants can make reports about incidents at your event or in your cmmunity.
+Be sure to name safety officers for your event and explain how participants can make reports about incidents at your event or in your community.

 It helps to have multiple, diverse safety officers.
 These officers should take on-site reports and respond to them.
 They can also contact and work with any other safety leads in your organization as necessary.

 If you are running a Mozilla event, you can also report incidents to inclusion@mozilla.com.

-Here is the link to Mozilla's Community Publication Guidlines: https://www.mozilla.org/en-US/about/governance/policies/participation/
+Here is the link to Mozilla's Community Publication Guidelines: https://www.mozilla.org/en-US/about/governance/policies/participation/

 ## Other safety considerations